“If a man cannot buy his freedom, then all the world’s wealth shall be as a grain of sand by the sea”

 Raw mana within your aura can be drawn into your core to increase your available mana.
-You can choose and focus on the most mana rich areas to draw from to be more efficient.
+You can choose ro focus on the most mana rich areas to increase your efficiency.

 You have been given a new title!

-You have increased a skill’s capabilities beyond normal through concerted effort.
+You have altered a skill’s capabilities beyond normal through concerted effort.
 Use it to acquire your dreams, or just richer mana.

 +100 Ability Points